Effects of Reforms

 The focus of the framework is on evaluations of the effects of G20 financial regulatory reforms for which implementation is well underway or completed.
 The framework:

-The framework is a living document that will be enhanced as experience is gained and its roll-out will take place progressively in the coming years.
-The FSB also published a Technical Appendix and Frequently Asked Questions when the report was published.
+The framework is a living document that will be enhanced as experience is gained with evaluations.
+The FSB also published a Technical Appendix and Frequently Asked Questions when the framework was published.

 Evidence on the effects of reforms

-The main findings on the effects of reforms are summarised in the annual FSB reports to the G20 on the implementation and effects of the G20 financial regulatory reforms.
-These reports include analysis on the overall effects of reforms on global financial system resilience and financial intermediation; areas for ongoing attention regarding the possible interaction and effects of the reforms; and the main findings from any evaluations undertaken over the previous year.
+The main findings on the effects of reforms are summarised in the annual FSB reports on the implementation and effects of the G20 financial regulatory reforms (see below).
+These reports include: analysis on the overall effects of reforms on global financial system resilience and financial intermediation; areas for ongoing attention regarding the possible interaction and effects of the reforms; and the main findings from any evaluations undertaken over the previous year.